Humor is the Best Medicine. If you’ve ever gone to a comedy show, you may have noticed how you felt when you left – a little lighter, happier.

 Laughter is therapeutic.
 When a something triggers amusement in the human body, something magical happens.
 The brain releases endorphins, sends signals to dilate blood vessels, and down-regulates the production of the stress hormones.
 It releases tension and trapped emotions.
 It simpler terms it make us feel better!

 Kate Mathews, cancer cartoonist and survivor, gets it.
 She found her healing through creating and sharing humorous cancer cartoons.
 When asked what’s so funny about cancer, she says, “Not one damn thing, really.
 But whenever I need to feel lifted away from the fear, horror and pain of breast cancer, humor is the first place I turn.”
-You can find her book of cancer cartoons on Amazon.
+You can find her book by searching “The Little Pink Book of (mostly) Cancer Cartoons” on Amazon.

 Research for the healing power of laughter is drawing more attention; so much now that Cancer Treatment Centers of America offers Laughter Therapy.
 First introduced by Dr. Katherine Puckett, National Director of Mind-Body Medicine at CTCA, Laughter Clubs are leader-led groups that take patients through laugh-related exercises, and have been very successful in making patients feel better.